collective/collective.aviary/README.rst

 it works best on tablets.

 ``collective.aviary`` replaces the standard **Transform** tab in native Image content type with a new one that invokes the Aviary photo editor.
+It also hides the portlet columns to make the area used by the Aviary photo editor wider.

 .. image:: https://raw.github.com/collective/collective.aviary/master/aviary.png
     :align: center